-Heart rhythm disorders (arrhythmias) are abnormal heartbeats that cause the heart to beat too fast (tachycardias), too slow (bradycardias) or irregularly.
+Heart rhythm disorders, also known as cardiac arrhythmia, are abnormal heartbeats that cause the heart to beat too fast (tachycardias), too slow (bradycardias) or irregularly.
 These disorders are caused by a problem with the heart’s electrical system, which stimulates the heart to squeeze and relax.
-Although heart rhythm disorders sometimes occur in a healthy heart and have minimal consequences, they can also be a sign of a more serious problem.
-Underlying cardiovascular conditions can result in complications, such as stroke or sudden cardiac death – the leading cause of death in the United States.
+Although cardiac arrhythmias sometimes occur in a healthy heart and have minimal consequences, they can also be a sign of a more serious problem.
+Underlying cardiovascular conditions can result in complications, such as stroke or sudden cardiac death—the leading cause of death in the United States.

 There are a number of factors that may contribute to the development of heart rhythm disorders, including:

 A patient with an arrhythmia may experience one or more of the following symptoms: